-TD Markets is a trade name of TD Markets (Pty) Limited (hereinafter the "Company").
-The Company in line with the Financial Advisory and Intermediary Services Act, Act 37 of 2002 ("FAIS") maintains policies, procedures and strategies to meet its overarching obligation to take reasonable steps to deliver the best possible result for Clients based on defined execution factors.
+The Principal, in line with the Relevant Regulations, maintains policies, procedures and strategies to meet its overarching obligation to take reasonable steps to deliver the best possible result for its clients based on defined execution factors.
 These are covered within this document and are commonly referred to as "Best Execution".
+The Best Execution of client trades is effected in the country of the Principal's incorporation.

-The objective to deliver these obligations ties in with the Company's obligations under FAIS, and any separate fiduciary duties or contractual obligations that the Company owes its Clients.
-The Company and all staff, in keeping with our regulatory and legal duty to avoid conflicts of interests have a direct interest in ensuring the best possible execution for its Clients.
+The objective to deliver these obligations ties in with the Principal's obligations under the Relevant Regulations, and any separate fiduciary duties or contractual obligations that the Principal owes its clients.
+The Principal and all staff, in keeping with its regulatory and legal duty to avoid conflicts of interests have a direct interest in ensuring the best possible execution for its clients.